-• ZIP+4 information: There are around 46 million ZIP+4 codes, covering over 130 million residential properties (and over 5 million commercial buildings).
-Even with the use of a third-party provider to convert these ZIP+4 codes into 58 different types of neighborhoods, we still have too many points to credibly model each type of neighborhood as a separate value.
+- ZIP+4 information: There are around 46 million ZIP+4 codes, covering over 130 million residential properties (and over 5 million commercial buildings).
+Even with the use of a third-party provider to convert these ZIP+4 codes into 58 different types of neighborhoods, we still have too many points to credibly model each type of neighborhood as a separate value. - Annuity income: The annuity can take a range of values, from a few dollars to many tens of thousands of dollars.
+In principle, this could be captured using a continuous variable in the GLM, but this would lead to every individual annuitant in a plan having a unique VitaCurve.
+This would be unwieldy for most plan valuation systems.
+We have elected to use an alternative approach of initially grouping annuity amounts into percentage splits of the data within each of the subgroups (gender and annuitant type).